Getting Started

 Requirements

 The public API is available on Starter plans and above.
 It is not available on the free plan.
+Both reading and writing require this, and access is checked on every request: if a blog downgrades below Starter, its keys stop working until it upgrades again.

-Get your API key
+Get your API keys

 1. Open your Blog Settings from the dashboard